Onset of CN Emission in 3I/ATLAS: Evidence for Strong Carbon-Chain Depletion: Results

 To quantify the strength of the CN band, we isolated the emission flux from the flux-calibrated 1D spectra.
-For each night, we selected a 300\,\AA\ window centered on 3870\,\AA, masked the detected emission feature, and fit a low-order polynomial to model the underlying dust continuum.
-This continuum model was then subtracted from the flux-calibrated spectrum of that night.
+First, for each night we subtracted the scaled and reddened solar analogue spectrum to remove the underlying dust continuum.
+We then selected a 300\,\AA\ window centered on 3870\,\AA, masked the CN emission feature, and fitted a low-order polynomial to bring the continuum to a zero-flux level.
 The resulting continuum-subtracted spectra were subsequently combined to produce the co-added emission spectrum shown in the top right panel of Figure~\ref{fig:CN}, while the nightly extractions are displayed in the lower panels of the same figure.

-Our co-added MDM spectra of 3I can be directly compared with the CN emission detected in 2I/Borisov, which was observed with the same instrument configuration on the MDM 2.4 m telescope \citep{Lin2020}.
-Both objects show CN emission, though the co-added line flux of 3I/ATLAS is significantly weaker (top right panel of Figure~\ref{fig:CN}).
-This difference could reflect not only intrinsic compositional differences between the two comets, but also the different heliocentric distances at which they were observed.
-The MDM 2I/Borisov spectra were obtained at $r_h \sim 2.1$ au, whereas our 3I/ATLAS observations were conducted nearly 1 au farther out, at $r_h \sim 3.0$~au.

-In fact, our nightly data may suggest an evolution of the CN emission over the course of our week-long monitoring campaign (bottom panels of Figure~\ref{fig:CN}).
+Our nightly data may suggest an evolution of the CN emission over the course of our week-long monitoring campaign (bottom panels of Figure~\ref{fig:CN}).
 It is important to note that the measurements from August 10 and 12 were obtained under significantly poorer and less stable sky conditions compared to the observations on the 16th and 17th.
 Thus, we cannot completely rule out the possibility that the weak CN detections on the first two nights were partly affected by atmospheric conditions.
-Nevertheless, we clearly observed an increase in CN flux between the 16th and 17th, particularly since both nights were conducted under photometric conditions and free of scattered moonlight.
-Our first CN detection on August 12 (August 13 UTC) is the earliest reported detection on CN emission to date, one day before to the first CN detection from \citet{Rahatgaonkar2025} on August 14, and 6 days before the detection by \citet{2025ATel17352} on August 19.
+Nevertheless, we clearly observed an increase in CN emission amplitude between the 16th and 17th, particularly since both nights were conducted under photometric conditions and free of scattered moonlight.
+Our first CN detection on August 12 (August 13 UTC) is one day before to the first CN detection reported \citet{Rahatgaonkar2025} on August 14, and 6 days before the detection by \citet{2025ATel17352} on August 19.
+A faint feature is present at the expected CN wavelength range in the August 10 data, though the noise level is too high to confidently classify it as a detection.